-Over and over people ask us if yakisugi (shou sugi ban) will last 80 years as they’ve read.
-When we ask them where they got that information they always have read it on the internet one place or another.
+Often people ask us if yakisugi (shou sugi ban) really will last 80 years without maintenance.
+When we ask them where they got that number they always have read it on the internet one place or another.
 But is it true?
 I’ve travelled a lot all over Japan paying attention to how siding is used and how it weathers over time.
 I also used to be a remodel carpenter so can age buildings with some accuracy.
-Time to clarify this 80-year longevity piece of trivia since it is an oversimplification of a nuanced and important topic.
+Time to clarify this 80-year longevity piece of trivia since it is a nuanced and important topic.

-First of all it is silly to give a blanket longevity statistic for any kind of building material, especially siding which is affected so dramatically by install spec, maintenance, geographic location, and each specific wall’s orientation.
-Also, how do you define siding longevity, especially when rot is not a factor (correctly installed siding doesn’t rot)?
+First of all it is difficult to give a blanket longevity statistic for any kind of building material, especially siding which is affected so dramatically by install spec, maintenance, geographic location, and each specific wall’s orientation.
+Also, how do you define siding longevity, especially when rot is not a factor?
+(Correctly installed siding doesn’t rot.)
 At what point does siding need replacement?
 When houses are rebuilt on average every 34 years in Japan and every 72 years in North America, what does it matter if yakisugi lasts 80 years or 120 years without maintenance?
 Note we are discussing wood longevity in this post, and it is important to differentiate between wood and color longevity.
 Color is more dependent on oil stain maintenance–check back for a future post on that.

 Let’s start with installation since this is hands-down the most important factor in siding longevity.
 If siding is not installed correctly–for example not flashed correctly or installed directly over a resin vapour barrier–then it will start to rot immediately.
 Whether it’s cement board, cedar, or yakisugi cypress, if the siding is not allowed to dry out quickly then it is going to rot.
 Cement board that stays wet will start to delaminate after about 6 months.
 Any kind of softwood will start to rot within a couple of years if it stays wet.
 So the better the installation, the longer the siding will last.
 This is not the longevity limiting factor that I’ve seen in Japan, except on structures where the bottom of the wall is in contact with a stone or cement foundation.
 Wood wicks water from masonry and direct contact will cause wood to rot.